Difference Between Vtach and Vfib

 It is quite difficult to evaluate the exact reason or factor that triggered or resulted in Vtach medical condition.

-But it usually develops from some heart disorder, including structural heart disorder, cardiomyopathy, congestive heart failure, and an ischemic heart condition.
+But it develops from some heart disorder, including structural heart disorder, cardiomyopathy, congestive heart failure, and an ischemic heart condition.

 The possibility or risk of Ventricular Tachycardia will consequently increase if there is any type of pressure or strain induced on the cells of the heart.